sensson/puppet-powerdns/README.md

 ### Installation and configuration

 This will install the authorative PowerDNS server which includes the MySQL server and the management of the database and its tables.
+This is the bare minimum.

 ```
 class { 'powerdns':